kapilkumaria/DevSecOps-CI-pipeline-with-jenkins-sonarqube-trivy-and-jfrog/README/README.md

 # Project Overview

-1. Setup JFrog Artifactory and SonarQube on an EC2 Ubuntu instance (t3.xlarge) - 1st EC2
+## Setup JFrog Artifactory and SonarQube on an EC2 Ubuntu instance (t2.large) - Single EC2

-    1.1 We will install and configure JFrog Artifactory on a dedicated EC2 instance.
+1.1 We will install and configure JFrog Artifactory and SonarQube on a single EC2 Ubuntu instance.
+The instance type used will be t2.large.

-2. Setup JFrog Artifactory and SonarQube on an EC2 Ubuntu instance (t3.xlarge) - 2nd EC2

-    1.1 We will install and configure SonarQube on a dedicated EC2 instance.

-3. Pipeline Integration
+## Pipeline Integration

-    1.1 Integrate Jenkins with JFrog and SonarQube for an end-to-end CI pipeline.
+2.1 Integrate Jenkins with JFrog Artifactory and SonarQube on the same instance for an end-to-end CI pipeline.

 # Jfrog Artifactory SetUp
 ## Steps to Set Up JFrog Artifactory on an EC2 Ubuntu Instance
 ## Prerequisites

-> Ensure you have an Ubuntu EC2 instance running (t3.xlarge is recommended for this setup).
+> Ensure you have an Ubuntu EC2 instance running (t2.large is recommended for this setup).
     You should have SSH access to the instance.

 ## Installation Instructions